AMReX-Astro/Microphysics/sphinx_docs/source/integrators.rst

 .. note::

-   For the thermodynamic state, only the density, temperature, and mass fractions -- we explicitly compute the internal energy corresponding to this input state through the equation of state before integrating.
+   For the thermodynamic state, only the density, temperature, and mass fractions are used directly&mdash;we compute the internal energy corresponding to this input state through the equation of state before integrating.